robbeykaaso/app1/docs/gui/component/treeNodeView.md

 # API Pipe
 * **rootkey + loadTreeView**
-generate the gui by "data" json and "style" json. its type is pipePartial
+generate the gui by `data` json and `style` json. its type is pipePartial
 _sample_:
 ```
 Pipeline2.run("loadTreeView", {data: sample}, {tag: "testTreeView"})